Rights Respecting School Council

-Our school council is made up of representatives from Year 3 through to Year 6.
-There are 8 members in total.
-Mrs. Hepworth assists the children to run the meetings effectively.
+Our Rights Respecting School Council is made up of representatives from Year 3 through to Year 6.
+There are 12 members in total.
+Mr Turner and Mrs. Hepworth assists the children to run the meetings effectively.

 We discuss matters that arise in classes from class councils.
 We also discuss events such as fundraising, assemblies, behaviour around the school, the playground, lessons, money matters, reward systems, the library, sun safety, the environment and any other matters that arise that we feel are important to discuss.